OctopusDeploy/docs/docs/projects/built-in-step-templates/health-check.md

 ## Configure a Health check step

-Health check steps are added to deployment and runbook processes and in the same way as other steps:
+Health check steps are added to deployment and runbook processes in the same way as other steps:

 1. Add a new `Health Check` step to your [project's deployment process](/docs/projects/steps/index.md).